CTC vs In-Hand Salary Guide India 2026-27

 | ₹50 LPA | ₹2,80,000 | 67% |

-These are rough estimates.
-Your actual take-home depends on state, deductions, and salary structure.
-For exact numbers, use our CTC Salary Calculator which includes all 28 states’ professional tax rates and both tax regimes.
+These are rough estimates — your state, salary structure, and declared deductions will shift the number.
+For exact take-home, use our CTC Salary Calculator.
+It covers all 28 states’ PT rates and both tax regimes.

-- Claim HRA exemption (old regime only) — Rent receipts required
+- Claim HRA exemption (old regime only) — You need actual rent receipts and, for rent above ₹1 lakh/year, your landlord’s PAN

 - Monthly and annual take-home under both tax regimes